gamboabdoulraoufou/hadoop-HDFS/README.md

 - Basic HDFS architecture, design goal and performance envelope
 - Read Write process
 - Tuning consideration, perfomance, impact of tuning and impact of robusteness
-- Moving data to from HDFS
+- HDFS access API
+- Command

 **HDFS concepts**
 Hadoop File System was developed using distributed file system design.
 It is run on commodity hardware.
 Unlike other distributed systems, HDFS is highly faulttolerant and designed using low-cost hardware.